pchen-csu/htl-assessment/README.md

 *4/29/21*

-- Updated the Excel file to fix several variable name links in 'StreamData'
+- Updated the Excel file to fix several variable name links in 'StreamData.'
+MFSP has seen minimal changes.
-- Added .apw file
+- .apw file is larger than the Github size limit.
+The .bkp file can be saved as an .apw file once downloaded and opened.

 Aspen Plus instructions